Diversity Issues in Research

 Dr. Laura Klinger studies adult outcomes in a diverse population of adults with autism spectrum disorder that represent the ethnic and racial groups found in North Carolina.
 This allows her to examine how access to care in under-represented minorities is related to long-term outcome for adults with autism spectrum disorder.

 Dr. Beth Kurtz-Costes studies ways in which ethnicity, race, and gender shape the development of youths’ competence motivation.
+Of central focus is adolescents’ understanding of systemic inequalities and the developmental interweaving of critical consciousness, racial/ethnic and gender identities, and achievement goals and behaviors.

 Dr. Kristen Lindquist’s research is interested in diversity and variability in emotional experiences and perceptions across speakers of different languages, across different cultures, and across development.